Stem Cell Alternative to Spinal Fusion & Lumbar Disc Replacement Surgery

 Significant amount of down time for recovery and rehabilitation

 Back surgery can be an invasive, painful procedure that requires a significant amount of down time for recovery and rehabilitation.
-Patients have been seeking out alternatives to spinal fusion and disc replacement surgeries that provide relief without the potential complications of these very invasive surgeries.
+Patients have been seeking out alternatives to spinal fusion and disc replacement surgeries that have the potential to provide relief without the possible complications of these very invasive surgeries.

 Many of these patients have enjoyed the advantages of stem cell therapy to return to their favorite sports.
-We have administered stem cells for skiers, golfers, horseback riders, marathon runners, hikers, cyclists, tennis players, and many others.
+We have performed stem cell treatments for skiers, golfers, horseback riders, marathon runners, hikers, cyclists, tennis players, and many others.

 Current literature suggeststhat in the long-term, fusion of the lumbar spine in chronic low back pain does not result in an outcome clearly better than conservative treatment.
 When long term outcomes have been compared between groups of patients that have either undergone surgery or conservative care; pain scores, work status, pain medication, and pain frequency were similar between the two groups.